featured image

 Published by Gabriel Woods

-In my ten years on a carnivore diet, I’ve cooked many briskets.
-I quickly learned that resting the cut makes a big difference.
+After ten years on a carnivore diet and many briskets later, I’ve learned that resting the meat makes a big difference.

-Here’s everything you should know about resting a brisket for the most delicious results.
+Here’s what you need to know about resting brisket for the best flavor.

 Quick Summary